cosmospkg/cosmos-docs/docs/14-Design-Rationale.md

 This document explains the "why" behind key design decisions in Cosmos.
 It exists to clarify intentional tradeoffs and to serve as a personal or public reference when people ask, "why didn't you just use X?"

 **TL;DR:**
-Cosmos is a Rust-based, static, musl-first package manager designed to work when everything else breaks.
+Cosmos is a Rust-based, static, musl-first package manager designed to work when everything else breaks *or when you deliberately don't want the rest of it.*
 No Python.
 No Bash.
 No TLS *required*.
 If you can untar it, you can install it.

 ---